-The land at Cotna Eco Retreat is 100% accessible to your while you are here.
+The land at Cotna Eco Retreat is 100% accessible to your while you are here on holiday.
 Explore and take a wander through our orchards, horse fields, woodland, vegetable gardens and poly-tunnels.
-Think of a stay with us as a very chilled eco, organic farm holiday, which you are welcome to be part of if you like.
+Think of a yurt stay with us as a very chilled eco, organic farm holiday, which you are welcome to be part of if you like.

 Sara was a teacher, trainer and examiner of English as a Foreign Language in London before she came to Cornwall.
 She has travelled extensively in both Europe & Asia, particularly in South India.
 She has always loved contact with other cultures through work and travel, and has integrated this into life at Cotna through her interest in international cuisine.